JavaFXpert/campus_samplejson/README.md

 - The requirement's `numCreditsEarned` is incremented by the number of credits in the course, unless the requirement has a `maxCreditsCounted` or `maxDisciplines` rule that would be exceeded (in which case the course is removed from the requirement).
 Please see the section entitled [JSON properties used to express a degree program](#json-properties-used-to-express-a-degree-program) of Appendix A for details on this and other rules mentioned.
 - The requirement's `numClassesEarned` is incremented by 1, unless the requirement has a `maxClassesCounted` rule that would be exceeded (in which case the course is removed from the requirement).
 - If the requirement has the `maxTermCreditsCounted` rule, then remove the course from the requirement if it would be exceeded in any term when adding the credits for the course.
 If the requirement has the `maxTermClassesCounted` rule, then remove the course from the requirement if it would be exceeded in any term when adding 1 for the course.
-- If the course is advanced, the requirement's `numAdvCreditsEarned` is incremented by the number of credits in the course.
+- If the course is advanced, the requirement's `numAdvCreditsEarned` is incremented by the number of credits in the course, and its `numAdvClassesEarned` is incremented by 1.
 - If the course was taken in-residence, the requirement's `numResCreditsEarned` is incremented by the number of credits in the course, and the requirement's `numResClassesEarned` is incremented by 1.
 - Calculate the grade point average of courses that remain on the requirement, excluding courses that are transferred, and courses that are graded pass/fail.
-- Mark the requirement as having been `met` if criteria for `numCreditsRequired`, `numAdvCreditsRequired`, `numClassesRequired`, `minDisciplines`, `numResCreditsRequired`, `numResClassesRequired`, `gpaRequired` , `numTermCreditsRequired`  and `numTermClassesRequired` are satisfied.
+- Mark the requirement as having been `met` if criteria for `numCreditsRequired`, `numAdvCreditsRequired`, `numAdvClassesRequired`, `numClassesRequired`, `minDisciplines`, `numResCreditsRequired`, `numResClassesRequired`, `gpaRequired` , `numTermCreditsRequired`  and `numTermClassesRequired` are satisfied.

 Now that the leaf node requirements have been populated, earning will be rolled up in the next step.